Honolulu Dog Bite Lawyer

-Personal Injury Representation in Honolulu, HI
+Dog Bite Representation in Honolulu, HI

 If you have been bitten by a dog or other animal and wish to claim damages in a personal injury suit, contact an experienced attorney as soon as possible.
 Though the state of Hawai’i has a two (2) year Statute of Limitations, begin building your case as soon as possible.
-An experienced attorney can assist you in compiling the necessary medical documents and other paperwork to substantiate your case.
+An experienced attorney like Dennis Potts can assist you in compiling the necessary medical documents and other paperwork to substantiate your case.

 While there are many types of damages, dog bite personal injury cases usually award for medical expenses, lost work, and/or pain and suffering.
 Occasionally, other damages may be indicated, but this is not common with dog bite cases.
 Working with an experienced attorney will help you get the most compensation possible.